 Kristen obtained her Master’s Degree in Occupational Therapy at Thomas Jefferson University in Philadelphia in 2012.
 She was employed by TherAbilities Pediatric Therapy Services immediately after graduation, and has enjoyed being part of their interdisciplinary team in both the clinical and school-based settings.
 She enjoys the diversity of experiences found in working with a pediatric population, and values a strength’s-based approach when working with clients and their families.
 She believes that the incorporation of technology can be a significant means of utilizing individual strengths and interests to promote engagement in meaningful activities and social relationships.

 Shannon spends her time with her three children, husband and two dogs.
 She has worked with those with special needs, focusing in autism, for over 10 years, and loves to work with technology, communication, and ABA to improve the lives of her students and their families.
+Shannon is currently a Board Certified Behavior Analyst working for the Red Lion School District.
 In her free time she loves to read, watch her kids play soccer and hang out with the family.
 She is still waiting for her letter from Hogwarts.

 PENDLETON, M.Ed., BCBA